TungstenTransformation/ThresholdOptimizer/README.md

 ## Configure your Project

 ## Test your Golden Files
-Add the following script to the  Project level script.
+1. Add the following script to the  Project level script.
-You will also need to add the functions [String_LevenshteinDistance](https://github.com/KofaxTransformation/KTScripts/blob/a08c90037fc4d0cc200722557c3ecaab27a2ab4a/FuzzyMatch.vb#L24) and [FileName_WithoutPath](https://github.com/KofaxTransformation/KTScripts/blob/a08c90037fc4d0cc200722557c3ecaab27a2ab4a/File%20System.vb#L80)
+*You will also need to add the functions [String_LevenshteinDistance](https://github.com/KofaxTransformation/KTScripts/blob/a08c90037fc4d0cc200722557c3ecaab27a2ab4a/FuzzyMatch.vb#L24) and [FileName_WithoutPath](https://github.com/KofaxTransformation/KTScripts/blob/a08c90037fc4d0cc200722557c3ecaab27a2ab4a/File%20System.vb#L80)
+The event  **Document_AfterProcess** is called after the locators have run and **after** the fields have been both formatted and validated - this is important because we are looking at the **valid** value on each field.*
 ```vb
 Private Sub Document_AfterProcess(ByVal pXDoc As CASCADELib.CscXDocument)
    Dim F As Long, Field As CscXDocField, TruthDoc As New CscXDocument, Truth As CscXDocField